yelouafi/focused/README.md

 And we want to focus on the `mydep` field inside `dependencies`.
 With normal JS code, we can call `JSON.parse` on the object, modify the field on the created object, then call `JSON.stringify` on the same object to create the new json.

 It turns out that optics has got a first class concept for the above operations.
-When the whole (source JSON) and the part (object created by `JSON.parse`) _matches_ we call that an _Isomorphism_ (pr simple _Iso_).
+When the whole (source JSON) and the part (object created by `JSON.parse`) _matches_ we call that an _Isomorphism_ or simply _Iso_).
 In the above example we can create an isomorphism between the JSON string and the corresponding JS object using the `iso` function

 ```js
 const json = iso(JSON.parse, JSON.stringify);